Robert Kenneth Wilson: Firearms work

 In 1924 he enlisted in the Territorial Army, initially with the rank of lieutenant, and from 1931 also joined the Royal Army Medical Corps as a Territorial officer, rising to the rank of lieutenant colonel.

 By this time he had developed an interest in and knowledge of firearms and was able to supplement his income by appearing in court as an expert witness.
-Sir Gerard Burrard, author of The identification of firearms and forensic ballistics, wrote that his "...work on self-loading pistols has placed him in the front rank of authorities on the mechanisms of firearms".
+Sir Gerard Burrard, author of The Identification of Firearms and Forensic Ballistics, wrote that his "...work on self-loading pistols has placed him in the front rank of authorities on the mechanisms of firearms".
 In 1943 Wilson published his own textbook on automatic pistols, which was republished in 1990.

 The surgeon's photograph

 While on a shooting and fishing trip to the north of Scotland in 1934 with a friend, Maurice Chambers, Wilson took photographic plates to Ogston's chemists shop in Inverness to be developed and printed.
 Two of the prints purported to show the Loch Ness Monster and one was sold to the Daily Mail for £100.
 This was published in the Daily Mail on 21 April 1934 and became known as 'the surgeon's photograph'.
 Wilson did not publicise his involvement and tried to exclude his name from the inevitable publicity, yet was fined by the British Medical Association for allowing his name to be associated with the photograph in what was regarded as a breach of professional ethics.

 The photograph became the most famous on the subject and was subjected to scientific scrutiny over the ensuing years.
 Although there were doubts from the outset about its authenticity, no credible explanation about what it depicted was forthcoming until the 1990s.
-After the death of Maurice Chambers in 1994, some of his personal papers revealed that the photograph had been an elaborate hoax by a group of conspirators.
-The photo had been taken by Marmaduke Wetherell, a big game hunter and film maker, and depicted a toy submarine to which had been added a 'head and neck' made of plastic wood.
+The photo had been taken by Ian Colin Marmaduke Wetherell, the son of M. A. Wetherell, an actor, screenwriter, director, producer, and big-game hunter, and depicted a toy submarine to which had been added a 'head and neck' made of plastic wood.
 It had been made by Christian Spurling (1904–1993), an artist and sculptor, who corroborated the story in 1993 at the age of ninety.
-Wilson had been selected by the group as the 'front man' because he enjoyed a practical joke and because his status as a physician might lend credibility to the story.
+Wilson had been selected by the group as the 'front man' because he enjoyed a practical joke and because his status as a London surgeon might lend credibility to the story.